pcuzner/thread-exporter/README.md

 ## Ideas for Future work A.K.A the TODO list

-1. update the DaemonNames class to extract the name correctly within k8s/rook
+- [ ] update the DaemonNames class to extract the name correctly within k8s/rook
-2. update logging to send log records to file and stdout for k8s deployments
+- [ ] update logging to send log records to file and stdout for k8s deployments
-3. create sample yaml for kubernetes deployment
+- [ ] create sample yaml for kubernetes deployment
-4. Add tox to lint and mypy the code
+- [ ] add tox to lint and mypy the code
-5. Enhance the filter to accept multiple process names e.g. ceph-osd,rbd-mirror
-6. add the collect time for the main functions to the metrics
+- [ ] add the collect time for the main functions to the metrics
-7. add sample grafana dashboard
+- [ ] add sample grafana dashboard
-8. add a config file to hold the filter definition
+- [ ] add a config file to hold the filter definition
-9. make the daemon respond to a reload (SIGHUP), so you can update what is being tracked dynamically
+- [ ] make the daemon respond to a reload (SIGHUP), so you can update what is being tracked dynamically
+- [ ] cath filenotfound on readfile - i.e. osd restarts
+- [ ] during osd restart the extract ceph fails to find the -n paramter